prinzstani/CookieBot/FAQ.md

     - Step 5d: get "bake 100 quattuordecillion cookies" achievement: about one month (???)
     - Step 5e: get "bake 1 quindecillion cookies" achievement: about one month (???)
 * Step 6: get all shadow achievements and all the remaining achievements: about one month (???)
-* Step 7: get all the level 10 buildings: about two years (???)
+* Step 7: get all the level 10 buildings: about one year
-* Step 8: get the golden sugar lump: about three more years (???)
+* Step 8: get the golden sugar lump: more than three more years

 Currently, step 5 has many long levels and will take very long (grinding phase).
 In order to reduce this time the bot will cheat a bit.
 After ten days of run, the bot will gradually increase the chance of getting golden cookies until golden cookies are coming all the time.